jiayihoffman/jiayihoffman.github.io/_posts/2025-01-16-SecurityCamera-Model.md

 Instructions on installing the Pi camera on the Raspberry Pi can be found [here](https://youtu.be/GImeVqHQzsE).

-Besides Raspberry Pi, NVIDIA Jetson Orin Nano is another popular device in the makers' world.
+Besides Raspberry Pi, NVIDIA Jetson Orin Nano is another popular device in the maker's world.
 The NVIDIA Jetson Nano will be an overkill for a vision-only security camera unless I plan to extend the security camera with the capability of conversation and simultaneous localization and mapping (SLAM).
 A walking and talking camera is cool to have.
 I will create a future blog to cover that.
 NVIDIA Jetson Nano runs Ubuntu OS, which can easily support ROS2.

 ## Choose the Technology